Where is Nigel Pearson now?

-Unfortunately a strained relationship with chairman Milan Mandaric eventually broke down and Pearson left Leicester to join Hull City in 2010.
+Unfortunately a strained relationship with chairman Milan Mandaric eventually broke down and he left Leicester to join Hull City in 2010.

 An 18 month spell at Hull ended in November 2011 when Pearson returned to Leicester City which was now under new Thai ownership.

-Unfortunately, Leicester City’s first season back in the Premier League started terribly and they found themselves bottom of the league at Christmas 2014.
+Unfortunately, The Foxes first season back in the Premier League started terribly and they found themselves bottom of the league at Christmas 2014.

 However, the club managed to turn around their fortunes on the pitch and finished the season in a respectable 14th position.

 Leicester City went onto win the Premier League title the following season with a lot of credit given to Pearson who had put together the nucleus of the side.

 In May 2016, he was back in football management when he was appointed as the new manager of Championship side Derby County.

 His tenure at the club was short-lived and he left by mutual consent in October 2016 following a club suspension after a heated exchange with the Derby owner.

 Nigel Pearson: Premier League Statistics